How discount deduction works

 – average net ingredient cost (NIC) per item is more than £50

 The Net Ingredient Cost (NIC) per item is the average NIC per prescription dispensed and not the list price of the product.
 As the NIC is based on the quantity of the product dispensed, it is independent of product pack size.
-For new products, the Department of Health will give consideration to whether the product may, in time, meet the criteria.
+For new products, the Department of Health and Social Care will give consideration to whether the product may, in time, meet the criteria.

 The process for making products exempt from discount deduction is now automatic and so the DND endorsement will be ignored upon processing.